-All conventional Oakville Transit buses are equipped with a bike rack.
-Each bike rack can hold two conventional bicycles.
+All conventional Oakville Transit buses are equipped with a bike rack that can hold two conventional bicycles.
 There is no extra fare to use the bike rack.

 Bike racks encourage environmentally-friendly, active transportation that combines the love of cycling and the convenience of Oakville Transit service.
-They are great for commuters who wish to use their bicycles as part of their commute.
-They also open up opportunities to explore new areas of town or bike on a trail outside of your neighbourhood.
+They’re great for commuters who wish to use their bicycles as part of their commute opening up opportunities to explore new areas of town or bike on a trail outside of your neighbourhood.
 Visit the town's cycling routes page for more information about cycling routes and trails in Oakville.